 Nobody told me what to expect from a hike to Pico Ruivo, Madeira's highest point.
-I knew I need to go uphill for a few kilometers, before reaching 1862 meters altitude.
+I knew I need to go uphill for a few kilometres, before reaching 1862 meters altitude.
 I knew I need to drive through mountainous roads and always be prepared for the weather conditions.
-What I didn't know is that I would admire one of the most impressive 360 degrees views, which unraveled the endless ocean and white long clouds over dramatic cliffs.
+What I didn't know is that I would admire one of the most impressive 360 degrees views, which unravelled the endless ocean and white long clouds over dramatic cliffs.
 I wasn't aware that I would feel as if I reached the top of the world.

 Getting to Pico Ruivo

 Pico Ruivo can only be accessed by foot after a strenuous hike.
 The easiest way to access the trail is by driving from Santana, up to the car park, at the Achada do Teixeira.